ptsefton/pptx_to_md/README.md

     python3 pres2md.py  your-preso.pptx

-If you're using Pelican you can also add a prefix to the image paths:
+If you're using Pelican or another CMS that needs it you can also add a prefix to the image paths:

-    python3 pres2md.py -i {static} your-preso.pptx
+    python3 pres2md.py -i {attach} your-preso.pptx